phetsims/rosetta/doc/how-to-change-a-string-key.md

 Rosetta, AKA "the translation utility," has never had much of a budget supporting it.
 As a result, it's very basic, and lacks support for a number of features that would be nice to have.
-One such feature is the ability to change a string key after a simulation has been published and one or more translations of it have been submitted.
-It is, however, possible to do this &mdash; it just requires a number of manual steps.
-This document describes these steps, and provides background information for understanding why the steps are necessary.
+One such feature is the ability to change a string key after a simulation has been published and translations have been created.
+It is _possible_ to do this, but it's not particularly easy, and the process includes a number of manual steps.
+This document describes those steps, and provides background information for understanding why the steps are necessary.

 Background
 ----------